 Another critical reason your adjuster is invaluable is when an insurance company makes a statement or decision concerning your loss, you most likely accept it without challenge.
 There are cases when an insurance company misinterprets their own policy or forgets Georgia statues and case law that overrule their policy.
 Having your public adjuster available to refute the insurance company’s adjuster and advocate on your behalf can drastically affect the size of your settlement.

-How long do I have to report a loss or file a claim?
+How long do I have to report a loss or file a other insurance claims?

 In the state of Georgia, in most cases, you can report a claim anytime within the policy period.
 Every company has provisions in their agreements regarding late reporting of claims, and naturally the insurance may make the filing of a claim that happened six or more months ago more cumbersome, but never impossible.

-How long will it take the Insurance to pay my claim?
+How long will it take the Insurance to pay my claim / other insurance claims?

 According to law, all insurance companies are required to pay or otherwise deny claims within 60 days.